 C. KITZMANTELIn 1992 Ludwig Reiter acquired the shoe factory C. Kitzmantel in Vorchdorf (Upper Austria), and with the factory the manufacturing techniques and their know-how as well as different shoe types such as the Maronibrater and Trainer.

 The modern, innovative and very popular Trainer created a new retro-sport shoe craze in 1995, particularly in countries such as Italy, England and Japan.
 The designs Bowling and Rugby combined the welted, informal shoe with old traditional craftsmanship and modern style.

 In the same year the historical Drei-Mäderl-Haus in the city centre of Vienna became Ludwig Reiter’s flagship.
-From 1996 onwards numerous stores were opened in Austria and Germany, as well as in Switzerland (Zurich).
+From 1996 onwards numerous stores were opened in Austria and Germany, as well as in Switzerland (Zurich) and England (London).

 In 1998 due to the restricted and limited space the company relocated from the 17th district of Vienna to the southern border of the city, namely Wiener Neudorf.

 2000 Ludwig Reiter took over the world-renowned leather goods shop of Franz Schulz in Vienna and expanded it’s range of high quality products to hand made briefcases, suitcases, ladies handbags, and various leather accessories.

 Ludwig Reiter 'Schulz' store with original interiors of the leather goods store, in Vienna's 1.st District.

 2008 Ludwig Reiter acquired the Süßenbrunn Manor situated north-east of the city centre.
 2011 the entire business (production as well as offices) moved to Süßenbrunn.
 On a commercial scale Ludwig Reiter is the sole producer of classical, welted shoes in Austria.